asbaker/node-decoder-ring/README.md

 [![Build Status](https://travis-ci.org/asbaker/node-decoder-ring.png)](https://travis-ci.org/asbaker/node-decoder-ring])

-*IMPORTANT: This module only works with node v0.6.0 and later.*

 Decoder Ring allows you to use a Javascript object as a specification to decode [Node.js Buffers](http://nodejs.org/api/buffer.html) into a Javascript object.

 ## Installation